We've put together some frequently asked questions about our award

 Winning

-Judges will select one winner and two runners-up.
-Starlight will contact the winner and runners-up via email in March 2025 to congratulate them and begin to arrange the celebration ceremony (see below).
+Judges will aim to select one winner and two runners-up.
+They may choose more if the quality of applications is very high.
+Starlight will contact the winner and runners-up via email in March 2026 to congratulate them and begin to arrange the celebration ceremony (see below).

-Starlight will host an online event to showcase the winner’s and runners-ups’ innovations as well as other innovations happening in the sector.
-Starlight will also publish outputs and reports to share knowledge and raise awareness of health play innovations.
+Starlight will publish outputs and reports to share knowledge and raise awareness of health play innovations.